-Juhu is a founder of numerous ventures supporting women and LGBTQ people, and has been recognized as one of 21 Leaders for the 21st Century by Women’s eNews, a Trailblazer by Re:Gender, and an Everyday Shero by NAPAWF.
+Juhu has been recognized as one of 21 Leaders for the 21st Century by Women’s eNews, a Trailblazer by Re:Gender, an Everyday Shero by NAPAWF, and received the Elaine Osborne Jacobson Award for Women in Health Care Law.
 She was also selected to give the inaugural talk for the Anita Hill Lecture Series.

 • New federal/state laws and international resolutions changing the way public and private sectors address gender-based violence;

 • Shifts in public opinion and deeply-rooted narratives on gender, sexuality, migration, criminal justice, and economic empowerment; and

 • Programs, organizations, and networks that are thriving and sustainable, and are creating cutting-edge social change over the long-term.

 Juhu has been a founder and on senior leadership teams for social impact enterprises with both domestic and global focus, including: Sex Workers Project at the Urban Justice Center; The Opportunity Agenda; the Narrative Initiative; NY Anti-Trafficking Network; and the NYC Women’s Salon.
 She began her career at NARAL Pro-Choice Texas and with legal Fellowships at Equal Rights Advocates and the Center for Reproductive Rights.